ichisadashioko/kanji-recognition-android/README.md

 In order to run inference (or `model.predict` in Keras) you will need to pre-allocated a `ByteBuffer` for the input and a `float[]` (depend on your model) for the output.
 The input `ByteBuffer` will need to be fill with your data before calling `Interpreter.run(input, output)`.

-Refer to [KanjiClassifier.kt](app/src/main/java/com/example/kanji_recognition_tflite/KanjiClassifier.kt) for the full implementation.

-**Note:** In Android Studio, you can copy Kotlin code and paste it in Java file (and reverse) and Android Studio will give you the equivalent of that code.

 ## References

 - Tensorflow official [example](https://github.com/tensorflow/examples) - too complicated for a simple Android app that perform image classification task.
 However, they do help with my implementation.
 You just need to find the right file name to read.